9 Types of Social Media Platforms: Complete Guide [2025]

 Major Platforms:

-Best For: Visual brands, creative content, product showcases
+Best For: Visual brands, creative content, product showcases, tutorials, entertainment

 3. Microblogging Platforms